CaMaschion/CaMaschion/README.md

 ### Hey!
 My name is Camila!! :v:

-I am a android developer since 2020.
-I have been working on building solutions using Android stack and Kotlin programming language.
+I have been an android developer since 2020, working on building solutions using Android stack and Kotlin programming language.

 ### [LinkedIn](https://www.linkedin.com/in/camila-maschion/?locale=en_US)